sithin-int/stability_study/README.md

 `Please cite the paper if you find the shared codes and information useful!`

-`Publication available @ Thulasi Seetha S, Garanzini E, Tenconi C, Marenghi C, Avuzzi B, Catanzaro M, Stagni S, Villa S, Chiorda BN, Badenchini F, et al. Stability of Multi-Parametric Prostate MRI Radiomic Features to Variations in Segmentation.
+`Thulasi Seetha S, Garanzini E, Tenconi C, Marenghi C, Avuzzi B, Catanzaro M, Stagni S, Villa S, Chiorda BN, Badenchini F, et al. Stability of Multi-Parametric Prostate MRI Radiomic Features to Variations in Segmentation.
 Journal of Personalized Medicine.
 2023; 13(7):1172. https://doi.org/10.3390/jpm13071172`

 `Instructions on executing the jupyter notebooks will be updated shortly`